 The authors concluded: "our findings suggest that high rates of retention and adherence are achievable in applying a 12-week modified ketogenic diet to Alzheimers Disease patients.

-Compared with a usual diet supplemented with low-fat healthy-eating guidelines, patients on the ketogenic diet improved in daily function and quality of life, two factors of great importance to people living with dementia.
+Compared with a usual diet supplemented with low-fat healthy-eating guidelines, patients on the ketogenic diet improved in daily function and quality of life, two factors of great importance to people living with Alzheimer's.
 Changes in cardiovascular risk factors were mostly favourable and adverse effects were mild".

 This research is the clearest evidence so far of a positive effect of a ketogenic diet in patients with Alzheimers Disease.

 Join the leading evidence-based, doctor-led program transforming the health of Australians.
 Start your free trial today.